sohamkamani/sohamkamani.github.io/_posts/2016-08-27-incremenal-tutorial-to-promises.md

 Most of the code written in javascript is synchronous (read "normal"), which means that each statement is executed one after the other.
 Sometimes we need to execute some code only after an occurrence of some event (like when someone clicks a button, or when the database finally responds to our query).
 We cannot always wait for these events to complete, because it takes time... time that we can otherwise use to execute some other code.
 This code which we execute only once something happens and not along with the other synchronous code, is called asynchronous code.

 >💡 Remember : although async code is executed at a different time than the synchronous code, that doesn't mean its executed on another thread.
-You can read more detials about this [here](/blog/2016/03/14/wrapping-your-head-around-async-programming/)
+You can read more details about this [here](/blog/2016/03/14/wrapping-your-head-around-async-programming/)

 ### Our first async action